 A merchant cash advance, also known as a business cash advance or PDQ loan, is a short term unsecured cash injection that is loaned against your business’ future credit and debit card sales.

-This financial arrangement is unsecured, which means it is not loaned against any assets that the company has, but instead the funding is loaned against your business’s future credit and debit card sales.
+This financial arrangement is unsecured, which means it is not loaned against any assets that the company has.
+Instead the funding is loaned against your business’s future credit and debit card sales.
 So, it is a finance option suited to any UK businesses that have a merchant account and process card payments through a PDQ card machine or merchant gateway facility.

 How does it work?
 Is a merchant cash advance a loan?
 How much could I borrow?
 What is a factor rate?
 What are the advantages?
 What are the disadvantages?
 Do I qualify for a merchant cash advance?
 What if I don’t qualify for a merchant cash advance?
 How a merchant cash advance can be used Is a merchant cash advance the same as a business cash advance?
 Example business uses of a merchant cash advance